The Fable of the Dragon-Tyrant: Story

 After the eloquent advisor finishes speaking, a young boy shouts out "the dragon is bad!"
 A sage brings the boy up to the podium, and the boy explains that the dragon devoured his grandmother, who had promised to bake cookies with him on Christmas.

-The boy's guileless statement of the simple truth—the dragon is bad because it eats people—galvanizes the public to support the dragon-killing moonshot.
-The king dedicates vast sums of wealth to the project, and after 12 years, the dragon-killing weapon is ready.
+The boy's statement— that the dragon is bad because it eats people—mobilizes public support for the anti-dragon initiative.
+The king dedicates substantial funding to the project, and after 12 years, the weapon is finished.

 Minutes before the weapon is to be deployed, a young man rushes to the king, begging for the final train to be stopped, because the young man's father is aboard.
 The king stoically shakes his head, knowing that it would be too risky to alert the dragon that anything is amiss.

 The weapon is launched and successfully kills the dragon.
 A crowd of citizens celebrates the end of the dragon's cruel reign, but the king is overcome with guilt.
 Seeing the personal tragedy of the young man—who is revealed to be the same boy who cried out at the meeting twelve years earlier—makes the king realize how many lives could have been spared had the kingdom started the dragon-killing project earlier.

 The story ends optimistically, with the king remarking to his advisors that, though there are many new challenges that the kingdom will face now that thousands of people are not being devoured by the dragon every day, they have vanquished a great evil.

 Allegory and arguments

 The story argues that humans for most of history have lacked the tools to fight the monster of aging and death, but advances in biotechnology put humanity in the same situation as the dragonologists in the story who discover a material harder than dragon scales: the potential to slow and even reverse ageing could be within reach.
 The fable thus addresses the themes of death acceptance and resignation to fate in the face of ageing and critiques the pro-aging trance.

-Like the kingdom in the story, the United States spends approximately one-seventh of its GDP on healthcare.
-A vast bureaucracy exists to facilitate the process of ageing and death, and to research the various individual diseases caused by ageing, yet very little money is dedicated to the more ambitious and impactful project of ending ageing itself.
+When explaining the "moral" of the tale, Bostrom states that the United States, like the kingdom in the story, spends approximately one-seventh of its GDP on healthcare.
+A large bureaucracy exists to facilitate the process of ageing and death, and to research the various individual diseases caused by ageing, with comparatively little money dedicated to ending ageing itself.

 The story's chief morality advisor is the allegorical equivalent of a bioethicist, and Bostrom notes that many of the morality advisor's arguments about human dignity, the finitude of life, and death being an intrinsic part of the human experience are "lifted, mostly verbatim" from modern bioethicists arguing against research into life extension and the reversal of ageing.
-Like in the story, lofty rhetoric is used as a smokescreen to obscure the simple morality of the situation: ageing is bad because it kills people.
+Bostrom claims that in contemporary bioethics, as in the story, lofty rhetoric is used as a smokescreen to obscure the simple morality of the situation: ageing is bad because it kills people.